 [ 14th Street ] [ IG @redeemus ]

 Related – labels and/or not-all-for-the-ladies: Hu's Wear + Hu's Shoes (highly curated women's designer apparel + accessories; Georgetown), Whiskey Ginger (menswear, U Street Corridor), Federal (menswear + accessories, 14th Street), Diet Starts Monday (menswear, U Street), Commonwealth FTTG (sneaker/streetwear game since 2004, Adams Morgan/Dupont), Hugh & Crye Showroom (3212 O St NW #5, Georgetown), Homme DC (curated. mens. destination. boutique. @ 50 O St by appointment + DCA Terminal C), READ WALL (men's custom suiting/tailloring [with a made in DC suit line!], Shaw).

 1309 5th Street NE + 1625 14th Street NW

 Goods for good living, and then some: Salt & Sundry is, in short, impeccable.
 From fair-trade textiles and hand-poured candles to bitters + brines + other small batch goodness, owner Amanda McClements set a new standard for curation and merchandising when opening the flagship Union Market location.
-Two years later saw the addition of the second shop, with a third (plant-centric!) location impending.
-Keep an eye out for locally-made, women-owned brands like Gordy's Pickle Jar, Printed Wild, and Mallory Shelter Jewelry, and be sure to follow on social (their visuals are MWAH).
+Two years later saw the addition of the second shop (and Little Leaf followed shortly thereafter).
+Keep an eye out for locally-made, women-owned brands like Gordy's Pickle Jar and Printed Wild, and be sure to follow on social (their visuals are MWAH).

-[ Florida Ave NE ] [ IG @shopkeepersgallery ]
+[ Florida Ave NE ] [ IG @shopkeepersdc ]

 Take Care Shop